-Enlarged Cotter Dam involves construction of a new dam, approximately 100m downstream of the Cotter Dam in the Australian Capital Territory (ACT).
+Enlarged Cotter Dam involved construction of a new dam, approximately 100m downstream of the Cotter Dam in the Australian Capital Territory (ACT).

-It is one of the four water projects being undertaken by Bulk Water Alliance in Australia.
-The new dam is expected to serve the city of Canberra and the neighbouring areas located within the ACT.
+It was one of the four water projects being undertaken by Bulk Water Alliance in Australia.
+The new dam serves the city of Canberra and the neighbouring areas located within the ACT.

 Bulk Water Alliance is an alliance, formed by Australian Capital Territory Electricity and Water Corporation (ACTEW) and ActewAGL, with three private companies (GHD, Abigroup and John Holland Group).
 The alliance was formed with the purpose of developing four huge water supply projects in the ACT.
 ActewAGL is in itself a joint venture between ACTEW and Australian Gas Light Company (AGL).

 Final approval for the construction of the $363m Enlarged Cotter Dam project was obtained in October 2009 and construction works began in November 2009.
 The dam was reckoned for a June 2011 opening, but delayed due to flooding and unexpected geological conditions at certain areas within the project site.

 The dam reached its full height of 80m in December 2012 and began impounding water in February 2013.
 It was officially commissioned for operations in October 2013.

 The Enlarged Cotter Dam is recognised as the largest roller compacted concrete (RCC) dam and the third largest concrete gravity dam in Australia.
 Water from the dam is pumped to the nearby Stromlo Water treatment plant.
 The treated water flows by gravity to several reservoirs in Canberra.

 Need for the Enlarged Cotter Dam in the ACT